CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Method

 \subsubsection{Audio Features}

-In addition to the visual features, we also incorporate audio features into the prediction pipeline.
-We utilized a pre-trained BERT model \cite{devlin2018bert}, specifically the bert-base-uncased model from HuggingFace, to extract information from the speech $sp$.
+In addition to the vision features, we incorporate audio features into the prediction.
+We utilize a pre-trained BERT model \cite{devlin2018bert}, specifically the bert-base-uncased model from HuggingFace, to extract information from the speech $sp$.
 Regarding the acoustics, we select metadata of the volume and the pitch.
 The operation is as below:

 where $X_{sp} \in \mathbb{R}^{768}$, $X_{aud} \in \mathbb{R}^7$ includes the speech length $L$, percentage of high volume $Hv$, percentage of low volume $Lv$, percentage of high pitch $Hp$, percentage of low pitch $Lp$, and standard deviation of volume $std_v$ and pitch $std_p$.
-These multi-modal features, denoted as $X^{'}$, are then fed into the downstream head of the model which is identical to when only visual features were considered.
+These multi-modal features, denoted as $X^{'}$, are then sent into the normalized FC layer, which is identical to the process when only vision features are considered.